 Making your social media content accessible to the visually impaired

-The importance of adding a visual component, whether a photo or graphic element to a social media post cannot be underestimated.
-A quick Google search will yield a myriad of articles with tips for creating compelling and engaging social media content.
-Here are just a few statistics with links to get you thinking:
+We all want our social media content to be seen by more people, the first thing you can do to attract attention for your posts is to include a photo or other graphic element.
+The importance of adding one of these visual components, cannot be underestimated.
+A quick Google search will yield a myriad of articles with tips for creating compelling and engaging social media content, and the first thing most will mention is adding an image.
+Here are just a few statistics to get you thinking:

 Tweets that include visual content are three times more likely to get engagement